nmitch31/Heart-Disease-Risk-Prediction/README.md

 # Findings
 Supervised Learning

-Logistic Regression
+-Logistic Regression

 The model excels at predicting patients not at risk (specificity 99.3%).
 Prior stroke, cigarettes per day, age, and systolic blood pressure are significant predictors.
 Recommendations include cautious risk prediction due to varying model accuracy.

-K Nearest Neighbors (kNN)
+-K Nearest Neighbors (kNN)

 Accurate at predicting patients not at risk (specificity 96.79%).
 Limited effectiveness in predicting at-risk patients (sensitivity 11.47%).
 Beneficial for excluding individuals not at risk.

-Naive Bayes
+-Naive Bayes

 Strong at predicting patients not at risk (accuracy 91.09%).
 Limited accuracy in predicting at-risk patients (sensitivity 25.94%).
 Valuable for ruling out heart disease risk.

-Classification Trees
+-Classification Trees

 Age and systolic blood pressure are top predictors.
 Highly accurate in identifying patients not at risk (specificity 97.46%).